For information about the renewal process and what is needed, read the FAQs below.

 Once you have renewed the maximum times allowable, you must submit a new application for registration to stay on the public register.
 To ensure you stay on the public register your new application must be approved before your current provision or limited registration expires.

-Make sure your contact details are up to date so that your renewal reminder is sent to the right online or physical address.
+Make sure your contact details are up to date so that your renewal reminder is sent to the right email address.

 You can update your details using online services or by contacting our Customer Service team.